Credit Card Basics on Mobile

 - When you add a credit card to YNAB, a Credit Card Payment category is automatically created.
 It'll get used in step 3 below.

-- Budget for your gum (using money you already have!).
+Budget for your gum (using money you already have!) by assigning money to your Groceries category.

 - When you use your credit card to buy gum, enter a spending transaction in your credit card account.
 When you do this, the money to cover the gum purchase will move from that spending category to your credit card payments category.
 Automatically.